zognin/tp/docs/UserGuide.md

 * Orders contain client details, recipe details, deadline, quantity, price and a completion status.
 * Orders are considered duplicates when they have the same client details, recipe details, deadline and price.
 * The matching of details are case insensitive where applicable.
 * Orders are sorted by completion status, then deadline.
-Uncompleted orders are higher in the list.
+Uncompleted orders appear before completed orders.
   Within each group of uncompleted and completed orders, orders with earlier deadlines are higher in the list.

 ### 3.4 Recipe (Bookmarks)